Watching the sunrise could be part of your routine...

 Sunsets are overrated and sunrises are underrated.
 Yes, we said what we said.

-One way to get the most out of a sunrise is to incorporate watching the sun as it rises to your sit spot routine, that way you get two birds with one stone (which is a terrible saying to use in an eco-friendly blog but you get the point)
+One way to get the most out of sunrise is to incorporate watching it into your sit-spot routine, that way you get two birds with one stone (which is a terrible saying to use in an eco-friendly blog but you get the point).

 So go on, don't waste time, and catch some vitamin D while you’re at it.